What Is Posterior Tongue-Tie?

 According to the Mayo Clinic, tongue-tie can affect anyone but is more common in boys than in girls, and it can also run in the family.

-Anterior tongue-ties are easier to diagnose because the tissue connecting the tongue to the floor of your child's mouth would be visible.
+Anterior tongue-ties are easier to diagnose because the tissue connecting the anterior tongue to the floor of your child's mouth is visible.
 Posterior tongue-ties, however, aren't as noticeable and can be tricky to detect in a newborn.
 Some signs your infant may have this condition include:

-• They are unable to lift their tongue or move it side to side
+• Inability to lift their tongue or move it side to side.

-• You notice they aren't licking their lips or sweeping food from their teeth
+• Not licking their lips or sweeping food from their teeth.

 If you think your newborn may have tongue-tie, speak with your healthcare professional.
 Difficulty breastfeeding can prevent your child from getting the important nutrients they need.
 Without treatment, a tongue-tie can cause problems later in life, too.
 Having limited tongue movement can make speech more challenging.
 A tongue-tie can also increase a person's risk of tooth decay and other oral hygiene issues.